northstowekarate/northstowekarate.github.io/how-to-book/index.md

 Please arrive at least 5 minutes early to your first lesson so you can register your details.

 ## Age requirements
-We teach students from the age of 8, but will take students aged 6-7 on a case-by-case basis.
+We teach students from the age of 8 - students aged 6-7 may be accepted after discussion with the instructor.
 Young children should train alongside a parent or guardian for the first few lessons while they gain experience in the unfamiliar environment.
 If a parent / guardian does not wish to train alongside their young child, they must remain close by.

 ## Helpful Resources